West Virginia | Locum Tenens Travel Lifestyle

 REVIEW OUR JOB LISTINGS

 Cross West Virginia off your bucket list with this locum tenens opportunity!
-Our client is looking for a physician specializing in emergency medicine to begin coverage immediately.
-Hours include 12 hour day or night shifts.
-The selected locum will be handling all aspects of general emergency medicine cases and procedures....
+Our client is looking for a nurse practitioner specializing in family practice to begin coverage immediately.
+The selected locum will be handling wellness exams, women's health, covid testing, blood draws, and other family medicine cases.
+There is a...
 View This Job

-Your next locum tenens opportunity awaits in West Virginia!
-Our client is looking for a CRNA to begin coverage in mid July.
-Hours include 8a – 5p shifts from Mondays – Fridays.
-The selected locum will be handling ANE for ortho, GI, dental, GYN, and general surgeries.
-This facility uses...
+Another locum tenens opportunity has arrived in West Virginia!
+Our client is looking for an anesthesiologist to begin coverage in mid March.
+Hours include 7a - 4p shifts from Mondays - Fridays.
+The selected locum will be handling ANE for ortho, Ob/Gyn, critical care, pediatric, and general surgeries.
+There is...
 View This Job

 WHAT YOU NEED TO KNOW ABOUT VISITING WEST VIRGINIA AS A LOCUM TENENS PHYSICIAN, NURSE PRACTITIONER, PHYSICIAN ASSISTANT, CRNA, AND DENTIST